HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 All stack frame locations are addressed relative to the current stack pointer.
 SP-4 contains the pointer to the previous stack frame.
 This field is set optional.
 Since the stack frame size is determined at compile time, the previous stack pointer can be computed by subtracting the frame size from the current stack pointer.
 SP-8 is the location where the return link can be stored, if necessary.
 A leaf function may not store the return link in this location.

 // ??? **note** under construction.
 How much space do we need for the calling convention ?
-// ??? we would need a space to keep the TP value, perhaps a static link for Pascal like languages, and so on.
+// ??? we would need a space to keep the DP value, perhaps a static link for Pascal like languages, and so on.

 ### Register Partitioning